Date: 13 May 2016.

 Width: You really need to like the person you have sitting next to you on this aircraft, because you are going to have them up close and personal for the entire duration of the flight – especially if, like me, you find yourself trapped in the window seat.

-I would consider myself an averagely sized fully grown male.
+I would consider myself an averagely sized, adult male.
 Even so, I end up with my right shoulder jammed against the wall of the cabin and my left shoulder being given a free massage or a shove every time the big guy next to me decides to raise his arm to scratch his nose.

 Facilities: Reading lamp and air vent.

 Warning: Rows 8 through 11 are located under the wings of the aircraft.
 The overhead bins on this aircraft are fairly old school and small.
-However, on those rows immediately under the wing the height of the overhead bins is only about half of a standard sized bin.
+However, on those rows immediately under the wing the height of the overhead bins is only about half that of the standard sized bins.